polifonia-project/folk_ngram_analysis/README.md

   pattern_search.extract_candidate_ngrams("Lord McDonald's (reel)", n=6, mode='idx', indices=\[0, 1])
   ```
 * * 1.3.2.
 With the patterns extracted in 1.3.1 as search terms, search the Feather tf-idf table created by 1.2.2 for occurrences of similar patterns, using the Damerau-Levenshtein edit distance algorithm.
 * * 1.3.3.
 Work-in-progress: identify similar pieces of music by counting the occurrences of similar patterns per tune.
+Results are printed to console.

 ## 2. Ceol Rince na hÉireann (CRÉ) MIDI corpus